michalbogacz/scala-bazel-monorepo/README.md

 ## Features
 Although, this is project is just example, it can be used as template for Scala Monorepo with Bazel.
 It contains proposed code structure, testing, formatting, image builds and other.

-List of such features is below table:
+List of features presented in this repository is below table:

 | Feature          | Description                                                                                                          | Link                        |
 |------------------|----------------------------------------------------------------------------------------------------------------------|-----------------------------|